 We recommend making use of our WebSocket API wherever possible.
 Users of REST are subject to rate limits and thereby limited in the volume of data that they can retrieve within a particular time frame.
 Using WebSocket, users are allowed to open up to 5 connections per 15 seconds using wss://api.bitfinex.com/ for authenticated connections.
 In addition, 20 connections per minute can be opened using wss://api-pub.bitfinex.com/ for connections to public channels.
 Each connection can be used to connect to up to 25 different channels.

-In normal use, a connection is left open for long periods of time and rate limiting would not be an issue.
-If you require more than 15 connections, you will only need to make sure to stagger opening the connections as this could push you over the limit of 15 connections a minute.
+In normal use, a WebSocket connection is left open for long periods of time and rate limiting should not be an issue.
+If you require more than 5 authenticated connections or 20 public connections, be sure to stagger opening the connections.
 This should also be taken into account when reconnecting after a connection issue.